wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 intermediate routers (e.g., most other kinds of "destination unreachable" packets).

 Some protocols deployed in the Internet rely on ICMPv4 packets sent by intermediate routers.
 Most notably, path MTU Discovery (PMTUd) [RFC1191] is an algorithm executed by end hosts to discover the maximum packet size that a route is able to carry.
-While there exist variants of PMTUd that are purely end-to-end [RFC4821], the variant most commonly deployed in the Internet has a hard dependency on ICMPv4 packets originated by intermediate routers: if intermediate routers are unable to send ICMPv4 packets, PMTUd may lead to persistent black-holing of IPv4 traffic.
+While there exist variants of PMTUd that are purely end-to-end [RFC4821] [RFC 8899], the variant most commonly deployed in the Internet has a hard dependency on ICMPv4 packets originated by intermediate routers: if intermediate routers are unable to send ICMPv4 packets, PMTUd may lead to persistent black-holing of IPv4 traffic.

 A router must therefore be able to generate ICMPv4 Destination Unreachable messages (as required by [RFC1812] Section 5.2.7.1).
 The source address